tobiasbriones/ep-file-system/docs/dev/plain-tcp-vs-web-sockets/plain-tcp-vs-web-sockets.md

 communication between the server and client was not established because of lack of development time!.
 That's why upload worked but download had that
 \*little\* issue.

+### More Side Effects

+As you can see in the image, I was able to open SVG, and PDF files, but not PNG files.
+Some file formats allow to read overflowed files.
+That's why I checked for underflow and overflow in the FSM process since the beginning.

+The more you test these pain points, the less nonsense issues you will have later.
+Or in Uncle Bob words "the only way to go fast is to go well", let your teams memorize those words, I really mean it.

+This is not the first time I apply this obviously, but I have the chance to illustrate it here, so now you now.